Generating Wealth Through Cycle Investing

 - sell during downturns

-This behavior destroys the benefits of cycle awareness.
+This behavior destroys the main benefit of cycle awareness.

 To benefit from cycles, you need a predefined system.